 A dispute about the terms and scope of insurance coverage may lead to litigation if the issue cannot be resolved without filing a lawsuit.
 Insurance litigation typically involves the interpretation of the language of an insurance policy.

 A policyholder may bring a lawsuit against their own insurance provider for recovery if the policyholder believes the insurance company owes them money and the insurance company has denied a claim.
-Examples of lawsuits involving insurance claims for individuals include uninsured motorist claims, life insurance claims, fire loss claims and homeowners’ insurance claims.
+Examples of lawsuits involving insurance claims for individuals include uninsured motorist claims, life insurance claims, fire loss claims, and homeowners’ insurance claims.

 Types of Insurance Claims

-Breach of Contract – An insurance policy is a contract between the policyholder and the company.
+An insurance policy is a contract between the policyholder and the company.
 The policyholder pays premiums and the insurance company assumes the risk of protecting the insured against the risk of loss if an event covered by the policy, such as a car accident or fire, occurs.
 On a breach of contract claim, the policyholder may recover the benefits they are entitled to under the insurance policy.

-Insurance Bad Faith – Insurance bad faith occurs when insurance companies unreasonably delay, deny or fail to investigate a valid claim.
+Insurance bad faith occurs when insurance companies unreasonably delay, deny or fail to investigate a valid claim.
 Insurance bad faith can involve any type of policy.
 The terms of individual insurance policies vary widely, but whatever the terms are, insurers are obligated to fulfill them.
 If you have been a victim of bad faith, you may be entitled to recover money in addition to the withheld policy benefits.
 For a bad faith claim in Alabama, you can receive mental anguish damages caused by the insurer’s bad faith and punitive damages.
-The purpose of punitive damages is to deter wrongful conduct and to punish those who may profit by such conduct.
+The purpose of punitive damages is to deter wrongful conduct and to punish those who may profit from such conduct.